azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 kernel code execution against every major browser/operating system, and that we have no visibility into how they're used.

-When we ocassionally do get insights into what exploitation looks like in the real world, it generally confirms this perspective: vulnerabilities and exploits can be used in the wild for long periods of time without detection.
+When we ocassionally do get insights into what targeted exploitation looks like in the real world, it generally confirms this perspective: vulnerabilities and exploits can be used in the wild for long periods of time without detection.
 We shouldn't assume that the same approaches that worked against mass malware will be effective against targeted attackers.